This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 - Offer choices.
 Worksheets offer no choice at all.
 The directions are given, and the child is expected to follow them.
-But, with hands-on projects and activities, the children can be given choices.
-Ex: “Do you want to create a graph or draw a picture of your science results?”
+But, with hands-on projects and activities, children can be given choices.
+E.g., “Do you want to create a graph or draw a picture of your science results?”

-- Use worksheets in accordance with manipulatives.
-Worksheets can be super recording tools when used side-by-side with manipulatives.
-If your child is learning to add, you can use manipulative tools to help solve the equation.
-If learning about “more” and “less” – use manipulatives to go along with the problem.
-You don’ t need to purchase fancy manipulatives.
-Use blocks, toys, utensils you already have available.
+- Use worksheets with manipulatives.
+Worksheets can be great recording tools when used alongside manipulatives.
+If the child is learning to add, you can use manipulative tools to help solve the equation.
+If learning about “more” and “less,” use manipulatives to go along with the problem.
+You don’t need to purchase fancy manipulatives.
+Use blocks, toys, and utensils you already have available.

 - Make learning as true-to-life as possible.
-If you’re going to teach colors, work with colors, touch colors, play with colorful fabrics.
+If you’re going to teach colors, work with colors, touch colors, and play with colorful fabrics.
 Tracing the names of colors and then coloring in booklets full of color worksheets offer very little value to a child.
-Keep those worksheets for when you’re sitting in a waiting room and you need to keep your child busy.
-Might as well be learning while waiting.
+Keep those worksheets for when you need to keep a child busy.

-- Remember to always incorporate your child’s dominate intelligence and learning style into an activity.
-If your child is more of a kinesthetic learner, let him move and dance in the shapes he is learning.
-If your child is a visual learner, allow him to take photographs of all the shapes he finds in the house.
-If your child is music smart, let him compose a short tune describing the shapes.
-By building on your child’s learning style and including some new approaches from the other categories, you are most likely going to target some therapy goals at the same time.
-Kinesthetic learning tips are wonderful for reinforcing physio, while verbal-lingustic tips will help you include speech & language objectives.
-You can learn more about dominant intelligences and learning style here.
+- Incorporate the child’s dominant intelligence and learning style into an activity.
+If the child is a kinesthetic learner, let them move and dance in the shapes they are learning.
+If the child is a visual learner, allow them to take photographs of shapes they find.
+If the child is “music smart,” let them compose a short tune describing the shapes.
+By building on a child’s learning style and including some new approaches from the other categories, you will most likely target some therapy goals simultaneously.
+Kinesthetic learning tips are wonderful for reinforcing physio, while verbal-linguistic tips will help include speech and language objectives.
+Learn more about dominant intelligences and learning styles here.

 Do you use worksheets?
 How do you make the best use of them?